x10xchange/starknet-perpetual/docs/spec.md

 1. [signature validation](#signature)
 2. `new_public_key` is not the same as the current public key
-3. caller address is the owner account of the position
+3. Caller address is the owner account of the position.
 4. Request is not registered already.

 ###### Logic

 1. Run validation
-2. Register a request to set public key using the requests component
+2. Register a request with status `RequestStatus::PENDING` to set public key using the requests component.

 ###### Errors